samiuljoy/hardened-iptables/Readme.md

 	iptables -I FORWARD -m owner --uid-owner $i -j DROP done`

+And to block internet access to root uid, just do;

+`for i in $(cat path/to/uids.txt); do
+	iptables -I INPUT -m owner --uid-owner 0 -j DROP iptables -I OUTPUT -m owner --uid-owner 0 -j DROP iptables -I FORWARD -m owner --uid-owner 0 -j DROP done`

+However, I'm pretty sure uid.txt would have userId 0 already included.

 This should probably do the job fine.

+### For open-source apps recommendations and more check out this(https://github.com/samiuljoy/android-recommendations) repository.

 ### Feel free to open issues